reflexive-communications/consentactivity/README.md

 - The tagging job applies a given tag to the contacts that are found by the tagging saved search.
 The tag is added if the lates consent activity is older than `Now - consent-expiration-years + consent-expiration-tagging-days`.
 - The expiration job needs to be Defined and implemented.

+### Deleted saved search

+If the saved searches have been accidentally deleted (eg from the search kit), you can recreate them with updating the tag-id on the consentactivity settings screen.